syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-hetzner-baremetal.md

 ## Creating Workload Cluster

+{% callout %}

-NOTE: Secrets as of now are hardcoded given we are using a flavor which is essentially a template.
+Secrets as of now are hardcoded given we are using a flavor which is essentially a template.
 If you want to use your own naming convention for secrets then you'll have to update the templates.
 Please make sure that you pay attention to the sshkey name.

+{% /callout %}

 Since we have already created secret in hetzner robot, hcloud and ssh-keys as secret in management cluster, we can now apply the cluster.